API reference

 list[Job]

-the list of matching pending jobs, in the order they will be given to workers
+the list of matching pending jobs, in the order they will be given to schedulers

 abstract async get_next_schedule_run_time()